-Like it has been repeatedly said, preparation is better than cure, and this saying has never been better applicable anywhere else than in this case.
-By being organized, mothers can prevent the stress that comes with forgetting appointments, lost homework, double-booking, and a lot of other stress trap faced by busy moms.
+As it has been repeatedly said, preparation is better than cure, and this saying has never been better applicable anywhere else than in this case.
+By being organized, mothers can prevent the stress that comes with forgetting appointments, lost homework, double-booking, and a lot of other stress traps faced by busy moms.

 You could be asking at this moment what it really means for a busy mother to be organized.
 You may also be wondering to what extent they can be organized.
-Especially, considering all the works, they have to juggle through at the same time to keep the home going.
-If you can stick to focusing on the key areas of an organization, then you will find out how little works here and there can easily go a long way.
-Being organized with your daily schedule both at home and at your workplace can become your key to unlocking the efficient mom you are willing to become.
-An organization may seem so difficult when you are yet to try, but once you can get a few plans together, it becomes easier for you.
+Especially considering all the work they have to juggle at the same time to keep the home going.
+If you can stick to focusing on the key areas of an organization, then you will find out how little work here, and there can easily go a long way.
+Being organized with your daily schedule at home and at work can become your key to unlocking the efficient mom you are willing to become.
+An organization may seem difficult when you are yet to try, but once you can get a few plans together, it becomes easier.

 Although it is often very tempting to go on with every household responsibility by yourself, you will be getting better results at a quicker time when you learn to put some effort into getting your partner and children into the mix.
-The trick here is to ensure that tasks are broken into tiny bits that can be handled by everybody.
+The trick here is to ensure that tasks are broken into tiny bits that everybody can handle.
 Avoid assigning a task that’s too big for the assignee to handle.

-Since time immemorial, multitasking has always often been praised as one big-time management skills.
-It is, however, important to point out here that you should only multitask when it is appropriate for you, to avoid a breakdown.
-Although multitasking has proven to be an excellent tool for time management overtime.
+Since time immemorial, multitasking has always often been praised as one big-time management skill.
+However, it is important to point out here that you should only multitask when appropriate for you to avoid a breakdown.
+Although multitasking has proven to be an excellent tool for time management over time.

 Learn When To Say No